 1981 Interview on Voting and Racism

-Fifteen years after The Two-Party South was published, another book which did include the interview using his name was released.
+Fifteen years after The Two-Party South was published, another book that did include the interview using his name was released.
 This was after Lee Atwater’s death in 1991.
-Despite this interview, Atwater previously made a statement from his Republican campaigning that established his racial neutrality.
+Despite this interview, Atwater had previously made a statement from his Republican campaigning that established his racial neutrality:

-Audio of the full forty-two minute conversation with Atwater and Lamis can be found at The Nation's article.
+Audio of the full forty-two minute conversation with Atwater and Lamis can be found in at The Nation' article online.